 Luckily I got to spend an hour with HULK and his teacher, being introduced to how things are done in the class.
 He was beyond excited, bouncing up and down like TIGGER, about to explode with curiosity.
 He kept saying: “Look mom, I’m a big kid now.”

 It’s a bittersweet moment.
 I mean, it’s not that we don’t want them to grow up and reach that next phase in their development.
-But it is in some ways a little sad, because with every milestone that is reached, it feels like they need us a little less.
-That they are out-growing their dependence on us.
-Which yes, we know is a good thing, but that doesn’t make it any easier!
+But it is in some ways a little sad because, with every milestone that is reached, it feels like they need us a little less.
+That they are outgrowing their dependence on us.
+Yes, we know is a good thing, but that doesn’t make it any easier!
 I often find myself thinking: “I will never get that moment back.”

 It makes me one happy/emotional/proud/joy-filled/excited Mama.
 (Any other adjectives you would like to add :)…